 To support food shelves in their capacity to serve their communities, FFEN works alongside food shelves to transform their food shelf.
 Many times, this looks like a food shelf layout redesign!
 There are many reasons a food shelf will want to redesign their space; e.g. wanting to create a more welcoming environment for food shelf users, needing to allow for more families to be in their space at once, or switching their distribution model!
 This position would review the current food shelf layout, and recommend new layout options.

-Review Current Layout: Visit food shelf location during service hours to see the current design in action.
+Review Current Layout: Volunteers can visit food shelf location during service hours to see the current design in action.
 Meet with the food shelf contact to hear about current challenges in the space, and their hopes for the new layout.

-Recommend New Layout Options: Create and document new option(s) for the food shelf contact to review.
+Recommend New Layout Options: Create and document new option(s) for the food shelf contact to review in collaboration with FFEN Staff and volunteers.

-Experience in layout design, architecture, or interior design
+Experience in space planning, layout design, architecture, or interior design

 Ability to document new layout option(s) through online tools, software, or sketches